How to Dye Easter Eggs with Cool Whip

 5. Dip Eggs in Cool Whip

 Grab an egg and dip it in the whipped cream, slowly rotating it so that all its sides are covered.
-I recommend wearing latex or nitrile gloves to avoid staining your fingers with food colouring.
+I recommend wearing latex or nitrile gloves to avoid staining your fingers with food coloring.

 Hand holding egg dipped in swirled food colouring.